Why Lush Spa Treatments Feel So Good

 If you’re lucky enough to have experienced a Lush Spa treatment, you’ll know it makes you feel pretty good.
 Here's why...

-It’s a question spa therapists receive everyday, and something that is difficult to answer with just one sentence.
-The Lush Spa Experiment video shows exactly how a treatment can impact your mind and body, but what does the data mean?
-Four leading experts on sense psychology, and neurology, explain how touch, taste, smell, sight and sound can affect your brain and mood, giving you the definitive answer on how and why a Lush spa treatment is more than a massage.
+It’s a question spa therapists receive every day, and something that’s difficult to answer with just one sentence.
+The Lush Spa experiment video shows exactly how a treatment can impact your mind and body, but what does the data show?
+Four leading experts on sense psychology and neurology explain how touch, taste, smell, sight and sound can affect your brain and mood—giving you a definitive answer on how and why a Lush Spa treatment is more than a massage.

 A truly multi-sensory experience

-When you enter a Lush Spa you enter a realm of peace and transience.
-Just metres away from the hustle and bustle of urban life, a 1940s country kitchen awaits ready to offer you a well-deserved dose of calm.
+When you enter a Lush Spa, you enter a realm of peace and tranquillity.
+Just steps away from the hustle and bustle of urban life, an immersive oasis awaits ready to offer you a well-deserved dose of calm.

 Spa treatment developer Hannah Lammiman explains: “It’s not just the massage that creates these experiences, it is the whole environment.
-It feels warm and cosy.
-There’s reclaimed furniture, sofas, old books, and plenty of tea!
+It feels warm and cozy.
+There’s reclaimed furniture, sofas, old books and plenty of tea!

-From the lightly flavoured water you’re offered during your consultation, the evocative scents of essential oils, the music that’s carefully composed to complement each treatment, to the ambient lighting, and the friendly spa therapist who allows you to truly relax, every sense is indulged from the moment you enter a Lush Spa.
+Every sense is indulged from the moment you enter a Lush Spa.
+From the lightly-flavored water you’re offered during your consultation, the evocative scents of essential oils, the music that’s carefully composed to complement each treatment, the ambient lighting, all the way to the friendly spa therapists who help you truly relax.

-Touch is often forgotten when it comes to discussing the senses, and is in many ways considered the functional sense, the one we use to get things done.
+Touch is often forgotten when it comes to discussing the senses.
+In many ways it is considered the functional sense, the one we use to get things done.
 But touch has a huge role in human social and emotional relationships, so much so that it is vital to the development of babies and children.

-“Generally we know that social touch, when it is appropriate, fosters emotions of gratitude and compassion and instills team spirit.”
+“Generally we know that social touch, when it is appropriate and consensual, fosters emotions of gratitude and compassion, which can instill team spirit.”

 But what does this have to do with massage?
-The answer.
-Hormones.
-Those feelings of trust and security we feel when touched even for a second, cause our brain to release oxytocin - otherwise known as the trust hormone.
-It has been proven that an increase in oxytocin reduces levels of another hormone (cortisol) which is responsible for stress.
-This chain reaction of sorts create that sense of security and pleasure we associate with a massage.
+The answer: hormones.
+Those feelings of trust and security we feel when touched even for a second cause our brain to release oxytocin, otherwise known as the trust hormone.
+It has been proven that an increase in oxytocin reduces levels of another hormone, cortisol, which is responsible for stress.
+This chain reaction of sorts creates that sense of security and pleasure we associate with a massage.